sonictim/SMDupeRemover/README.md

 - Option to create database of just the records removed
 - SAFETY: all work is done in a copy of the designated database

 > NOTE: This program only deals with the database files.
-After running the program, you can then mirror your library to reflect the changes, or use the duplicates database in soundminer to delete files.
+After running the program, you can then mirror your library to reflect the changes,
+> or create a duplicates database and open with soundminer and use it to help you decide what to delete

-#### I strongly suggest exploring the -s and -l flags when running this program.
+I strongly suggest exploring the -s and -l flags when first running this program.
 These tags won't find as many duplicates to remove, but it's a much less overwhelming place to start when you want to figure out what it's removing.